AI Image Generation

 No headings detected

 The reliable control is the API size field.
-A prompt can describe a cinematic 4K scene, but prompt language is not the resolution contract.
+A prompt can describe a cinematic 4K scene, a square avatar, or a vertical poster, but prompt language is not the resolution contract.
 The request contract is the model plus a valid output size.
-For GPT Image 2, OpenAI's current image-generation documentation lists 3840x2160 as a 4K landscape target and 2160x3840 as a 4K portrait target.
+OpenAI's current image-generation documentation gives the popular examples above and allows flexible custom dimensions when they satisfy the documented constraints.

 Use the Image API when you need one prompt or edit request to return one image.
 Use the Responses API image-generation tool when the image belongs inside a larger reasoning flow, such as "plan the asset, call tools, generate the image, then explain what changed."
 The route changes the surrounding product surface, but it does not remove the need for a valid GPT Image 2 size.

-The most common mistake is to put 4K only in the prompt:
+The most common mistake is to put size only in the prompt:

 hljs text